arc42/canvas.arc42.org-site/_pages/08-faq.md

 excerpt: "Answers to get you started..."
 ---

+>This page is currently under (heavy) construction.
+We have collected quite a pile of questions and answers, and are currently busy getting these onto this website... stay tuned.

-## Do you prefer FlatWite or Cappuccino?
+## Do you prefer Flat-White or Cappuccino?

 ## What is the relation of the canvas to arc42?

 ## How to use the PowerPoint® version?

+## How shall I create a canvas?

+## How do the different canvas types relate to each other?

+## What tool(s) shall I use?

+Try pen and paper first, electronic or digital tools later.